-Methods of payments
+Methods of payments:

-- Pay directly to your local mission with original receipt to be presented at registration. - ➤ Direct bank deposit with original receipt at registration
+- 1. You may pay directly to your local mission with the original receipt to be presented at registration. - 2.
+Direct bank deposit with the original receipt to be presented at registration.
+The school's bank details are as follows: